jagiussani/Ironhack_Final_Project/README.md

 ![image](https://github.com/dablancog/Ironhack_Final_Project/assets/71353228/d81de271-92da-47a8-8719-039bf5c11b7a)

 **Project objective:**
-Create a film recommendor and practice using NLP models.
+Develope a film recommendor and practice using NLP models.

 **Description:**
 The user can input a movie description.
 Given the synopsis of american films, our model is able to suggest similar movies.